open-risk/leontief/README.md

 * Ingesting IO matrices into a C++ environment for further calculations.
 * Solving typical IO problems using a library of tested algorithms.
 * Investigating ad-hoc research questions by writing new high-level code in the form scripts.

+The current focus of development is around the FIGARO dataset.

 ## Installation / Workflow